esjayrockz/ExpenseApp-ReactJS/README.md

-# BucketListApp-ReactJS
+# ExpenseApp-ReactJS
-This is a React.js app.
-It gives the user the ability to create a bucket list of his own and then have the application tell him which item to do next from his list.
+This is a React.js and Redux application.
+It gives the user the ability to create a list of their expenses and manage those expenses.